Ross-on-Wye, HR9 7NS & Much Birch, HR2 8HZ

 fountains, statuary and parterres, as well as a spectacular array of topiary and rich herbaceous and prairie-style borders, and there is always something new to see, such as the stunning new Belvedere offering a scenic viewpoint of the gardens.
 Uniquely, the garden tells the story of both their marriage and their creative lives in the arts.
 The gardeners Shaun Cadman and Philip Teague will be happy to talk with guests as they wander around the garden.

-For further information, please visit here
+For further information and full terms and conditions, please visit here